Dimash Qudaibergen: 2019: The World's Best in the United States and solo concert Arnau

 In January, he joined the Super Vocal TV competition for classical singers in China as a member of the judges.

-In early 2019, Kudaibergen participated in the CBS talent competition The World's Best, in which he was presented to the US audience as the "Six Octave Man" and "man with the world's widest vocal range".
+In early 2019, Dimash participated in the CBS talent competition The World's Best, in which he was presented to the US audience as the "Six Octave Man" and "man with the world's widest vocal range".
 He performed "SOS d'un terrien en détresse" in the audition round and "All by Myself" in the battle round.
-Despite being listed as front-runner, Kudaibergen withdrew from the competition in the champions round (semi-final), citing that he wished to leave the opportunity to younger performers, and after withdrawing he performed "Adagio" (the other two contestants of this round were the 13-year-old Indian pianist Lydian Nadhaswaram and the 12-year-old Kazakh singer Daneliya Tuleshova).
+Despite being listed as front-runner, Dimash withdrew from the competition in the champions round (semi-final), citing that he wished to leave the opportunity to younger performers, and after withdrawing he performed "Adagio" (the other two contestants of this round were the 13-year-old Indian pianist Lydian Nadhaswaram and the 12-year-old Kazakh singer Daneliya Tuleshova).

-On 13 June 2019, he released his first album, iD, in China.
+In June, he released his first album, iD.
 It reached platinum status within 37 seconds after release, and triple-platinum within the first hour.